masonpawsey/Sylvstrr/README.md

 # 4910-Senior-Project-Fall-2018

-- [ ] Text Twilio for account info

 - [ ] Ability for users to edit their profile (avatar, common name instead of email, etc)

 - [ ] Bootstrap responsiveness